History of Greece: Hellenistic Greece

-Macedonian control of the city-states was intermittent, with a number of revolts.
-Athens, Rhodes, Pergamum, and other Greek states retained substantial independence and joined the Aetolian League as a means of defending it and restoring democracy in their states, as they saw Macedon as a tyrannical kingdom.
-The Achaean League, while nominally subject to the Ptolemies, was in effect independent, and controlled most of southern Greece.
+Antigonid control of the city-states was intermittent, with a number of revolts.
+Athens, Rhodes, Pergamum, and Aetolian League joined Rome against Macedon in the Macedonian Wars.
+The Achaean League, first allied to Ptolemies, was in effect independent and controlled most of Peloponnese.
 Sparta also remained independent, but generally refused to join any league.

 The major Hellenistic realms included the Diadoch kingdoms: